dgaydukov/cert-ocpjp11/files/CompileAndRun.md

 When you need to pass multiple paths to `javac/java/jar` commands you have to separate paths using path separator.
 And this separator is system dependent:
 * Windows - we use semicolon `;`
 * Linux/MacOS - we use colon `:`
-You need to keep this in mind, because code is written, especially in `code` folder for Linux, and may not compile in Windows, you will have to change.
-If you try to run with invalid separator, only first dependency would be loaded, and others left, and code won't compile/run.
+You need to keep this in mind, because code is written, especially under `code` folder for Linux, and may not compile in Windows, you will have to change.
+If you try to run with invalid separator, only first dependency would be loaded, and others discarded, and code won't compile and run.
 ```shell
 # Windows separator
 jdeps --module-path="compiled/printer.jar;compiled/app.jar" compiled/app.jar